-The Bermondsey Project, which gained planning permission in 2020, will revitalize the former Peek Frean biscuit factory complex to create a vibrant mixture of workplace, community amenities, new school, and build-to-rent homes, including 35% affordable housing.
+The Bermondsey Project, which gained planning permission in 2020, will revitalize the former Peek Frean biscuit factory complex to create a vibrant mix of workplace, community amenities, a new school, and build-to-rent homes, 35% of which will be affordable housing.
 The composition of the master plan was discovered through an intense process of analysis, using KPF’s bespoke software, designers’ intuition, and extensive community engagement over many years.
 The resulting project will deliver lasting social and economic benefits to the residents of Southwark.

-NoteThis essay first appeared in the Spring issue of KPF Review
+NoteThis essay first appeared in the 2022 Spring issue of KPF Review.

 Connecting diverse communities